 Organisations: As part of the project, we'd like to help promote organisations that are supporting the project and also those that are a useful resource for project participants.
 While most of the organisations will be local, we'll also be inviting global support communities to list information.
-Organisations can be uploaded by anyone with appropriate permissions (we're hoping they will mostly be uploaded by organisation members themselves) and we're currently working on further guidelines.
+Organisations can be uploaded by anyone with appropriate permissions (we're hoping they will mostly be uploaded by organisation members themselves).

 Blogs: In the spirit of the project, we'd like to encourage and promote writing from women and non-binary people.
-This isn't a hard and fast rule, but we hope that participants who identify as male will understand and support this intention.
 Blog content should broadly reflect project values and, as content accumulates, we'll introduce appropriate categories to help make finding related content easier.

 Other ideas: The list above isn't finished yet!
 We're open to all ideas an we're planning to add more categories as the project progresses.
 We're currently exploring the possibilities of interviewing women and non-binary people in tech, and writing about the histories of women in STEM.